 Why Do You NEED To Make an Audiobook?

 The audiobook market is unique and distinct from the print book market and the digital book world.
-I’ve been publishing Kindle books, and have one title released with a traditional publishing house, and I rub shoulders with other authors all the time and constantly hear that audio is its own market with SOME cross-over with ebook and print books, too.
+I’ve been publishing books for over a decade, and have one title released with a traditional publishing house, and I rub shoulders with other authors all the time and constantly hear that audio is its own market with SOME crossover with ebook and print books, too.

 Since some people only buy print books, while others only listen to audiobooks, you need your message or your story available in each market!